 I wanted to know what was bothering my friend and decided to dig deeper.
 Finally, he couldn’t keep it together and broke out.

 It was the first time I saw him get emotional.
 I felt awful for not being able to understand what was causing him so much distress!

-But crying made him lower his guard, and he said what exactly was the cause of his emotional state.
+But crying made him lower his guard, and he shared what was the cause of his disturbed emotional state.

-He said he has been struggling with anxiety and depression and feels left behind whenever he looks at other friends from our group.
-I was concerned and asked him what caused him to feel that way, and his answer shocked me!
+He said that he has been struggling with anxiety and depression and feels left behind whenever he looks at other friends from our group.
+I was concerned and asked him what caused him to feel that way, and his answer surprised me!

-Now, we have hadn’t met in a long time.
-And not just us, everyone in our group got busy with their respective lives and couldn’t plan out a get-together!
+Now, we didn’t meet for a long time.
+And not just us, everyone in our group got busy with their respective lives and couldn’t plan a get-together!

 The only way we got updates about each other was from digital mediums like Facebook, Instagram, Twitter, and WhatsApp!

 I know its sad, but its the truth.
 We all get busy with our lives, and the only way we stay connected with our friends is through social media platforms!

 So, my friend, he told me that whenever he went to the social media sites, he saw updates from other friends and looking at the progress that they have made, the jobs that they got, the places they visited and the life they live, made him feel bad about himself!